PhylumChordata/UEFI-Space-Invaders/README.md

 **NOTE : I will add a makefile once I am ready.

-The UEFI has a stall function, kind of like a delay.
-We can use this to set up a frame rate to have smooth transitions in movement.
-The picture below shows 3 dots every 18 milliseconds.

-Current progress is to create the sprites.
+Current progress is to setup the sprite layout.

 **Progress so far**
 ![Current Progress](current.png)